Halloumi burger featuring classic North African flavours of sumac, harissa & zaatar simple to cook and great from the

 I personally love the stuff and this recipe leans on similar flavours to my zaatar halloumi cheese recipe.

 These halloumi veggie burgers go big with Berber-inspired flavours.
 The star of the toppings are some slowly cooked onions in harissa paste which adds a sweet spicy complexity.

-The halloumi itself gets a little lemon juice and liberal sprinkling of sumac.
-This gives us a tart note to the burger itself.
+The halloumi itself gets a little lemon juice and liberal sprinkling of sumac to contrast the sweet onions.

 Sear off a slice of tomato in the pan you sear the halloumi in and add some zaatar.
 Finally, add a bit of lettuce and toast yer buns and you are off.

 Can I make the onions in advance?